Chatterino/chatterino2/src/providers/twitch/api/README.md

 URL: https://dev.twitch.tv/docs/v5/reference/users#get-user

  * We use this API in `singletons/Toasts.cpp fetchChannelAvatar` to resolve a users avatar by their login name
- * We implement this API in `providers/twitch/TwitchApi.cpp findUserId`
- * We implement this API in `providers/twitch/TwitchApi.cpp findUserName`
  * We implement this API in `providers/twitch/PartialTwitchUser.cpp getId`

 ### Get Cheermotes